B10KGenomes/annotation/README.md

 # Annotation

 ## Gene Annotation
- The pipeline is to annotate avian genes in B10K project (Phase2)
+ The pipeline is to annotate avian genes in B10K project (Phase2).
+Link to paper and supplementary file 1.

 Requirements: muscle, genewise, blast.